Jingulu language: Referential

-(ngunungku is "this way")

 Anaphoric

 Anaphoric/discourse demonstratives refer to the aforementioned.
 There is one set of anaphoric demonstratives: kuna and kuya.
 These are only used rarely, and are often replaced by referential demonstratives.
 The former refers to nominals of the masculine class, and the latter to nominals of the neuter class.
 However, the former may also refer to nominals of other classes, and the latter to nominals of the vegetable class as well.